tlack/xxl/README.md

 - Currently has severe memory leaks
 - Floats!
-- Dictionary literals (dictionaries do work and exist as a primitive type, just can't decide on a literal syntax for them)
+- ~~Dictionary literals (dictionaries do work and exist as a primitive type, just can't decide on a literal syntax for them)~~
+	Settled on and implemented `['a:1,'b:2]` by creating `:` as the make-dict operator and making `,` smart about dicts.
 - JSON
 - FancyRepl(tm)
 - Dates/times (need to figure out core representation)